papir805/accounting_analysis/cleaning/readme.md

   3. Recast columns to their appropriate types.
   4. Handle `Null` Values.

+## How to use:
+Click here: [before cleaning](https://github.com/papir805/accounting_analysis/blob/main/cleaning/accounting_original.csv) to see what the data was as it came from r/accounting.

+Click here: [after cleaning](https://github.com/papir805/accounting_analysis/blob/main/cleaning/us_accounting_clean.csv) to see what the data looked like after all the cleaning I performed.

+Click here: [Jupyter Notebook](https://nbviewer.org/github/papir805/accounting_analysis/blob/main/cleaning/accounting_cleaning.ipynb) to see the code I used to perform all the cleaning.

 ## 1.1 Remove Unnecessary data that won't aid analysis:
  * Ex: removed the time at which someone responded to the survey.
  * Remove Non US Accountants.